Accounting

 How much does SMSF accounting cost?

 SMSF accounting fees vary based on fund complexity, number of members, types of investments, and whether you’re in pension phase.
-A simple two-member fund with just Australian shares might cost $2,000-$3,000 annually for accounting and tax work.
-Funds with property, pensions, multiple members, or complex investments cost more, often $3,500-$6,000+.
-These fees don’t include audit (typically $600-$1,200) or advice fees for strategy work.
+A two-member fund with Australian shares might cost $2,000–$3,000 annually for accounting and tax work.
+Funds with property, pensions, multiple members, or complex investments will sit higher, often $3,500–$6,000+.
+These fees don’t include the audit (normally $600–$1,200) or any separate work on strategy.
 We provide fixed-fee quotes after understanding your specific circumstances.

 Do I need a separate accountant for my SMSF?